NexusKrop/IceShell/README.md

 ## Contributing

-For code contributions, pull requests are welcome.
-For major changes, please open an issue first to discuss what you like to change.

-You can work on issues that have the tag `Status: Open` or `Status: Help wanted`.
-See [Issues](https://github.com/NexusKrop/IceShell/issues).
-You may also report bugs or suggest features through the Issues page.

-Check the [Contributing Guide](CONTRIBUTING.md) for more information.
+We welcome contributions!
+See the [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License